Part of the Diageo malts site - not much more than some history of the distillery and a description of the 12yo.

-Linkwood is not open to visitors, but I got to visit as part of a special event during the Spirit of Speyside Festival 2015.
+Linkwood is not open to visitors, but Whisky Cyclist got to visit as part of a special event during the Spirit of Speyside Festival 2015.

-A further new distilery, alongside the existing one, was built at Linkwood in 1971 (referred to as Linkwood 'B') to replace the older, smaller distillery, Linkwood 'A' but the older one was still used until 1985.
+A further new distilery, this time alongside the existing one, was built at Linkwood in 1971 (referred to as Linkwood 'B') initially intended to replace the older, smaller distillery, Linkwood 'A' but because of demand, the older one was kept in production until 1985.
+One big difference was that worm tubs had been used for the old distillery, while condensers were used on the new stills.

-When production was again increased in 2011, most of the old distillery buildings were demolished to make way for the expansion - an additional two stills and an new tun room with a further 6 washbacks.
-This has increased capacity by some 2 million litres a year.
+When production was again increased in 2011, most of the Linkwood 'A' buildings were demolished to make way for the expansion - an additional two stills and a new tun room with a further 6 washbacks.
+This increased capacity by some 2 million litres a year.
+Full capacity around 5.5m litres when worked 7 days a week.

 Click the Google logo on the above map to access Street View, Directions etc.